What is Meditation

 THE CONSCIOUS CHOISE

-"Where the attention goes, the prana flows."
+"Where the attention goes, the prana (life-energy) flows."

 Strength and Quality of Conscious Awareness